Help organize your fellow workers!

 OUW especially welcomes new volunteers from diverse backgrounds.
 Our principles and goals for this organizing campaign have been outlined by the OUW Committee for Anti-Racism, Diversity, Equity, and Inclusion and can be found in detail here.
 We require that all volunteers engage respectfully and maintain the dignity of others in the drive and the UW community, and organizers are constantly seeking to improve our drive and ourselves through education, learning, and listening.

 Are you ready to take action today to make things better at UW?
 Join us!
 There's no union without you and your coworkers!

-You can check out our FAQ page about volunteering for more information, and please feel free to reach out to us about any questions, concerns, or ideas you have.
-We'd be happy to meet you and chat about current campaign needs and what kind of activities might best fit your skills and availability.
+You can check out the FAQ page about volunteering for more information, and please feel free to reach out to organizers with any questions, concerns, or ideas you may have.
+We would love to meet you and chat about all things unions, your experiences as a worker, current campaign needs, and what kind of activities might best fit your skills and availability.

 Weekly union social (Stammtisch)

 Please join us at our weekly “Stammtisch”!
 You’ll make new friends, meet your co-workers and have lots of fun!
 It's also a great way to meet some of the other organizers and see if you want to volunteer.

 The Contact page always has the most current information.